DanteDeketele/simple-static-example/readme.md

-# simple static webpage example
+# simple static website example

 use this as you like